December 29

 Amber pages

-Vera Brittain, feminist author (as opposed to authoress), and mother of Shirley Williams (Social Democrat politician), born today in 1893
+Vera Brittain, feminist author (as opposed to authoress), and mother of Shirley Williams (once Labour, latterly Social Democrat politician), born today in

-And to end on a most positive note, today in 1989, Václav Havel became President of Czechoslovakia, a position he would only relinquish when Czechoslovakia was formally dissolved as a country, and the Czech Republic and Slovakia set up independently in its place.
+But let us end on a most positive note: today in 1989, Václav Havel became President of Czechoslovakia, a position he would only relinquish when Czechoslovakia was formally dissolved as a country, and the Czech Republic and Slovakia set up independently in its place.

-The first President of the new Czech Republic was sworn in on February 2nd, 1993 - an interesting choice, given that this was a man whose family property had been confiscated by the Communists, who had been denied access to formal education, whose plays had once been banned and his passport confiscated, who had been one of the senior troublemakers of the Prague Spring, who had served four years in prison for daring to challenge the legitimate government's record on human rights, and who had previously served as President of a country whose very existence had now been declared obsolete: the selfsame Václav Havel
+Now, as it happens, the first President of the new Czech Republic was sworn in on February 2nd, 1993 - an interesting choice, given that this was a man whose family property had been confiscated by the Communists, who had been denied access to formal education, whose plays had once been banned and his passport confiscated, who had been one of the senior troublemakers of the Prague Spring, who had served four years in prison for daring to challenge the legitimate government's record on human rights, and who had previously served as President of a country whose very existence had now been declared obsolete: the selfsame Václav Havel.

 No comments: